-I grew up in the Soviet Union, Uzbekistan, which is now an independent Central Asian country, situated along the ancient silk and spice trade route.
+I grew up in the Soviet Union, Uzbekistan, which is now an independent Central Asian country, situated along the ancient Silk Road.
 East and West, Asia, Mediterranean and Europe spiced and flavored the music, art, culinary and culture of the region.

-In the late 9o’s, I walked into a local Portland music store called Pioneer Music.
-Low and behold, on the wall was hanging an early 70’s Manuel Contreras flamenco guitar (Manuel Contreras was a well-regarded Spanish luthier who initially worked for the Ramirez guitar-making dynasty, and eventually set-up his own guitar making shop).
+My first encounter with a hand-made “real” guitar was in the late 9o’s, at a local Pioneer Music store in Portland.
+One of the guitars hanging in their shop was a 70’s Manuel Contreras flamenco (Manuel Contreras was a well-regarded Spanish luthier who initially worked for the Ramirez guitar-making dynasty, eventually setting up his own shop).
 There I stood, looking at this beautiful, well-used guitar.
 It displayed evidence of various repaired cracks, none of which detracted from the guitar’s charm.
 It had obviously lived a full and adventurous life.
 I asked the store clerk for a permission to see the guitar.
 I was allowed to hold and examine it.
 And then I played it.
-I couldn’t stop for a while.
-Both, transfixed and transported at once, and in utter awe of the guitar’s sensitivity and depth of sound.
-My eyes (and ears) were opened to new possibilities, and my previous experiences (with mostly higher-end factory guitars) were utterly eclipsed by this new revelation!
-Alas, I could not afford this guitar.
-This experience, however, planted a seed of promise that some day, I will make a guitar of my own.
+It was a revelation!
+I have never prior to that moment played anything that even came close in sensitivity and depth of sound.
+My eyes and ears were opened to new possibilities!

 Upon my return to the United States, I set-up my first tiny shop in Keene, New Hampshire.
 I built my first half a dozen guitars there.
 The entire shop space was a mere 4ft. x 8ft. footprint, and situated in a residential building.
 Any power tools were out of question.
 In hind-sight, I am grateful for the space constraints, as I was forced to learn and finesse hand-tool technique.
 There are quiet, understated beauty, freedom and exquisite precision to well-tuned, expertly used hand tools.
 The unbridled freedom they present to the woodworker is incomparable to just about any machine I can think of.
 I’m thinking “finesse”, not “brute force”.